prentiss04/RPD_Accident_ML/README.md

 ## Description of the data exploration phase of the project - RS

-## Decription of the analysis phase of the project - PPD
+## Description of the analysis phase of the project - PPD

 ## Technologies, languages, tools, and algorithms used throughout the project - RS